Nanchang Project’s National Reunion Database Program is back!!! We are accepting new Form submissions again.

 What other DNA tests and databases should I try?

 We strongly urge Chinese adoptees to utilize as many databases as possible.
 This will increase your chance for a surprise match.
-View our list of DNA tests and databases here.
+View our list of recommended DNA tests and databases here.